Understanding Coaxial Cable: A Comprehensive Guide

 Despite its many advantages, coaxial Cable also has some limitations:

-• Cost: It can be more expensive than similar types of transmission media, such as twisted-pair Cable or fiber optic cable.
+• Cost: It can be more expensive than similar transmission media, such as twisted-pair Cable or fiber-optic Cable.

-• Bulkiness: This type of Cable is bulkier and less flexible than most other types, so it is unsuitable for tight spaces or applications that require a lot of mobility in their installation.
+• Bulkiness: This type of Cable is bulkier and less flexible than most others, making it unsuitable for tight spaces or applications that require significant mobility during installation.

 • Complexity of Installation: Installing coaxial Cable may require special tools and techniques, especially in outdoor or long-distance installations.

-• Limited Bandwidth: While it has a high bandwidth relative to twisted-pair copper cable, it is still far from the capacity of optical fibers, which can theoretically carry all data ever produced.
+• Limited Bandwidth: Although it offers higher bandwidth than twisted-pair copper cable, it still falls short of optical fiber’s capacity, which can theoretically carry all data ever produced.

-• Susceptibility to Damage: This can be susceptible to physical damage, such as cuts or kinks, that can affect transmission.
+• Susceptibility to Damage: This device may be vulnerable to physical damage, such as cuts or kinks, that can affect its transmission.

 Interference Issues